dreamcatcher-tech/network/Inbox/2023-12-11 1012 friends list Jitter.md

 "show me all my friends"
 "show me who is nearby to this problem"
 "see who will be in Singapore on the 15th"

+Is this just the contacts app ?
+It should be able to extract friends from many places, like peers in torrents that I download, people who ask similar questions, subscribers to my youtube channel.